 Sampling Wandering Larvae.
-European corn borer eggs intended for non-diapause and diapause treatment from the UZ and BE strains will be held at 23°C and 65% relative humidity and under a 16-hour photoperiod until they hatch.
+European corn borer eggs intended for non-diapause and diapause treatment from the UZ and BE strains will be held at 23 oC and 65% relative humidity and under a 16 hour photoperiod until they hatch.
 Upon hatching these larvae will be provided artificial European corn borer diet ad libitum, purchased from Frontier Agricultural Sciences.
-After hatching, non-diapause treatment larvae will be reared under a photoperiod of 16-hours, while diapause treatment larvae will be reared under a 12-hour photoperiod.
+After hatching, non-diapause treatment larvae will be reared under a photoperiod of 16 hours, while diapause treatment larvae will be reared under a 12 hour photoperiod.
 The photoperiod regime experienced by each treatment will be held constant throughout the duration of the experiment.
 At the beginning of the fifth instar, larvae will be separated into individual arenas within 32-well bioassay trays purchased from Frontier Agricultural Sciences.
 Once larvae reach the end of the fifth instar, they will be assayed to determine if they have entered the wandering phase.
 At the beginning of the wandering phase, larvae discontinue feeding, empty the contents of their gut, and after clearing their gut larvae no longer produce frass.
-The wandering phase is a necessary step all European corn borer larvae undergo in preparation for either diapause or larval-pupal metamorphosis (Gelman and Hayes 1982).
+The wandering phase is a necessary step all ECB larvae undergo in preparation for either diapause or larval-pupal metamorphosis (Gelman and Hayes 1982).
 Wandering larvae terminate feeding and frass production ends.
 The lack of frass production will be used to diagnose putative wandering larvae.
 To diagnose late fifth instar larvae as wandering, larvae will be removed from their individual arenas and held in a clean, empty petri dish and monitored for 4 hours.
 Larvae whose gut is not clear will produce frass and will be placed back into their arenas and larvae that do not produce frass will be characterized as wanderers.
 Samples of 60 larvae will be collected from each photoperiod regime (diapause and non-diapause) consisting of 30 larvae from each strain (UZ and BE).
 Each collected larva will be accessioned and tracked for the duration of the experiment.
 Lipid extractions from each individual sampled larva will be analyzed for triglyceride quantity and identity.